AmirMotefaker/Customer-Segmentation-using-R/README.md

 - K-Means performs three steps.
 But first, you need to pre-define the number of K. Those cluster points are often called Centroids.

-    1) (Re-)assign each data point to its nearest centroid by calculating the Euclidean distance between all points to all centroids.
+    1) (Re-)assign each data point to its nearest centroid by calculating the Euclidean distance between all points and all centroids.

     2) Calculate the mean for each centroid based on all respective data points and move the centroid to the middle of all its assigned data points.